 Perinatal mental health (PMH) problems are those which occur during pregnancy or in the first year following the birth of a child.
 Perinatal mental ill affects up to 20% of new and expectant mums and covers a wide range of conditions.

 If left untreated, mental health issues can have significant and long-lasting effects on the woman, the child and the wider family.
-Specialist PMH services provide care and treatment for women with complex mental health needs and support the developing relationship between parent and baby.
+Specialist PMH services provide care and treatment for women with moderate to severe mental health needs and support the developing relationship between parent and baby.
 They also offer woman with mental health needs advice for planning a pregnancy.

 You can find out more about the NHS Long Term Plan for transformation of specialist PMH services on the NHS England website.